La Bufadora: Natural phenomenon

 The interval between eruptions is fairly constant, and matches the dominant swell, confirming that the activity at La Bufadora is determined by surface ocean waves.
 Between 2005 and 2011 the recurrence between eruptions was between 13 and 17 seconds.

-La Bufadora is the second largest blowhole in the world, and the only one in North America.
+La Bufadora is one of the largest blowholes in the world.

 Legend

 The legend regarding La Bufadora is that a whale became trapped in the rocky point and blew water to attract its pod’s attention.
 Eventually, the whale turned to stone, staying there forever.

 Tourist attraction

 La Bufadora is one of Ensenada's main tourist attractions, and there are several souvenir and food vendors overlooking the site.
 In 2017, 150 businesses were operating at La Bufadora.